 We may also use embedded scripts on the Website.
 An embedded script is programming code that is designed to collect information about your interactions with the Website.
 It is temporarily downloaded onto your computer from our web server or a third party with whom we work, is active only while you are connected to the Website, and is deleted or deactivated thereafter.

-We maintain reasonable safeguards to help secure personal information that is disclosed to CoreLogic via the Website.
-We maintain appropriate physical, electronic, and procedural safeguards to help guard your personal information.
+We maintain appropriate physical, electronic, and procedural safeguards to protect your personal information.
 We provide information to our subsidiaries, affiliated companies, and other businesses or persons for the purposes of processing such information on our behalf, some or all of which may store your information on servers located outside of the United States.